It’s that age-old dilemma, applied to one of the largest financial transactions you may ever make: Which step should come first?

 - The market is really quiet and you know you can get a great deal for your dream home because the sellers are anxious to move the property.

 But don’t count your chickens before they hatch.
 The downside to buying first, especially in a slow market, is that you’re not guaranteed to sell your own home right away.
 You could end up just like that anxious seller you bought from: ready to accept a lowball offer just to get out of paying two mortgages.
-To get around this, you could make your offer contingent on selling your current home, but in an active real estate market, that puts your offer at the back of the list.
+To get around this, you could make your offer contingent on selling your current home.
+But in an active real estate market, like the one that we’re in now, that puts your offer at the bottom of the list.

 Most real estate agents suggest you sell first, if at all possible.
-Selling your home before you make an offer on the next one makes you king of the coop:
+Selling your home before you make an offer on the next one makes you king of the coop for three reasons:

 - Getting your next mortgage is definitely easier because you’re not shouldering as much of a financial burden.